riot-ci/RIOT/bootloaders/riotboot/README.md

 riotboot consists of:

   - This application which serves as minimal bootloader,
-  - the module "riot_hdr" used to recognise RIOT firmware which riotboot can boot,
+  - the module "riotboot_hdr" used to recognise RIOT firmware which riotboot can boot,
-  - the module "slot_util" used to manage the partitions (slots) with a RIOT header attached to them,
+  - the module "riotboot_slot" used to manage the partitions (slots) with a RIOT header attached to them,
-  - a tool in dist/tools/riot_hdr for header generation,
+  - a tool in dist/tools/riotboot_gen_hdr for header generation,
   - several make targets to glue everything together.

 ## Concept